 Trapped near two industrial college towns, Durham and Chapel Hill, Carrboro is the free-spirited little sister of its larger neighbors.
 Carrboro has the hip feeling of Piedmont’s central triangle area but doesn’t quite conform like the other places.

 Summer street festivals are a common occurrence, and most weekends will bring plenty of organic entertainment near Weaver Street Market, the prominent meeting place for the town.
-Its central location, only 30 minutes from the Raleigh airport, makes it fun and easy to spend some time in North Carolina.
+Its central location, only 30 minutes from the Raleigh Airport, makes spending some time in North Carolina fun and easy.

 Waynesville has plenty of mountain spirit.
 The local community loves their hometown, and the natural appreciation the inhabitants have for their surroundings shows in the small town’s development.